Who Are The Gentiles Of The Bible

 The inclusion of Gentiles in the Christian faith raised significant questions about the nature of salvation and the role of the Mosaic Law.
 Some Jewish Christians believed that Gentile converts should be required to observe the Law of Moses, including circumcision, in order to be truly saved.
 This issue was addressed at the Council of Jerusalem in Acts 15, where the apostles and elders concluded that Gentiles did not need to be circumcised or follow the Mosaic Law in order to be saved.

 This decision was crucial for the growth and expansion of Christianity.
-It affirmed that salvation was based on faith in Jesus Christ, not on adherence to a set of rules or rituals.
+Still, it affirmed that salvation was based on faith in Jesus Christ, not on adherence to a set of rules or rituals.
 It also paved the way for Christianity to become a universal religion, transcending ethnic and cultural boundaries.
 The inclusion of Gentiles transformed Christianity from a Jewish sect into a global movement.

 Trends and Latest Developments